I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportallocatemdl.md

 <p> </p>

 ## -remarks
 <p>A miniport driver calls the <b>StorPortAllocateMdl</b> routine to allocate an MDL to describe a block of memory from the non-paged pool.
-To free the MDL, the miniport driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567063">StorPortFreeMdl</a> routine.</p>

-<p>A miniport driver calls the <b>StorPortAllocateMdl</b> routine to allocate an MDL to describe a block of memory from the non-paged pool.
-To free the MDL, the miniport driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567063">StorPortFreeMdl</a> routine.</p>
+To free the MDL, the miniport driver calls the <a href="..\storport\nf-storport-storportfreepool.md">StorPortFreeMdl</a> routine.</p>

 ## -requirements
 <table>